tve/mqboard/mqtt-async/README.md

 messages such that the receiver can easily process them and only needs to check for duplicates, this is codified in [section 4.6 of the MQTT 3.1.1 spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718105).

-When sending messages using `publish()` the default is to send the message and then block to wait for an MQTT-level ACK.
-This wait has a significant impact on rate at which a stream of small messages can be transmitted.
+When sending messages using `publish()` the default (`sync=True`) is to send the message and then block to wait for an MQTT-level ACK.
+This wait impacts the rate at which a stream of small messages can be transmitted.
-The implementation here adds a `sync` parameter to `publish()` which, if set to `False`, omits the wait allowing the application to explicitly verify whether an ACK has been received later.
+`mqtt_async` adds a `sync` parameter to `publish()` which, if set to `False`, omits the wait allowing the wait for the ACK to be overlapped with producing the next message.

-In order to send N messages in-order reliably an application can send the first N-1 messages using `qos=1` and `sync=False` and then send the last message using `qos=1` and`sync=True`.
+In order to send N messages reliably in-order an application can send the first N-1 messages using `qos=1` and `sync=False` and then send the last message using `qos=1` and`sync=True`.
 Once the last publish completes the broker has received all messages in order.
-(Note that the in-order guarantee only applies if the N messages are sent to one and the same topic.)
+(Note that the in-order guarantee only applies if the N messages are sent to one and the same topic!)

+From a throughput point of view on an esp32 sending messages with a payload of 2800 bytes appears close to optimal.
+This size fits into two TCP segments (unless the topic is very long or the packets go through a network link with unusually low MSS) and can generally be pushed into the network stack without blocking.
+Use 1400 bytes to make messages fit into one TCP segment.

 ### How to use the clean session flag

 FIXME: the implementation still needs some tweaking...

-The clean session flag specifies whether the broker should retain state between connections for a specific client ID.
-The state includes subscriptions and pending/queued messages.
-Something that is slighly confusing is that if a connection specifies `clean=True` then the state is cleared before *and* after the connection.
-As a result the two primary modes of operation should be:
-1. Clients that don't need state to be preserved should connect with `clean=True` and must re-issue all subscriptions in the `connect_coro`.
-Messages queued at the broker when a connection ends and a new one is established, which happens automatically in MQTTClient when there is a failure, will be lost.
-2. Clients that do need state to be preserved should always connect with `clean=False`.
-The confusing part is that it is often desirable to clean the state on cold-boot or when a new software version is loaded in order to avoid having incorrect subscriptions active that are no longer relevant.
-In order to achieve that the client should connect with `clean=True`, immediately disconnect, and then reconnect with `clean=False` and proceed.
+In MQTT the broker stores some data for each client, specifically the list of subscriptions and any pending or unacked messages.
+This storage allows clients to disconnect and reconnect without loosing messages.
+The `clean` flag allows a client to signal to the broker to drop any stored data and start afresh.
+This is useful when the application changes and needs a different set of subscriptions or when a client starts and does not want a deluge of possibly old messages to be delivered.

+Unfortunately the semantics of the MQTT `clean` session flag are a little more complicated than it may seem at first sight.
+The `mqtt_async` library implements the following two use-cases:
+1. Clients that want a clean slate as they connect, i.e. no old subscriptions and no queued messages, should set `config.clean = True`.
+Under the hood the `MQTTClient` will connect with `clean=True`, then disconnect and reconnect with `clean=False`.
+All subsequent automatic reconnections will use `clean=False`.
+(FIXME: the disconnect-reconnect is not yet fully implemented.)
+2. Clients that want to not miss any messages while they we reset or updated should set `clean=False`.
+Under the hood the `MQTTClient` will use that setting for all its connections.

+It does not seem to make sense for `MQTTClient` to set `clean=True` for any of its automatic reconnections.
+Any use-case that might suggest that is probably a poor match for `mqtt_async` and could use a much simpler library.

+Note that all the above discussion about saved state is linked to the client ID (set in `config.client_id`).
+An application can also get a slean slate by switching to a different client id.

+As note to the interested, the connect-disconnect-reconnect to implement the "clean slate" semantics is necessary because of the following statement from the spec:

+> If CleanSession is set to 1, the Client and Server MUST discard any previous Session and start a new one.
+This Session lasts as long as the Network Connection.
+State data associated with this Session MUST NOT be reused in any subsequent Session [MQTT-3.1.2-6].

+The last sentence means that state is dropped not just at the start but also at the end of that session, which would mean that if a network hiccup caused a disconnect-reconnect in `MQTTClient` state would be lost.

 ### Testing strategy